sohailsomani/soso-state/README.md

 ## Profiling notes

-**Note:** At the moment, [test_benchmark.py](tests/test_benchmark.py) shows that setting a value through a `soso.state.Model** and processing the event is about 2x as slow as doing it by hand which is approximately what would be expected for completely non-optimized code.
+**Note:** See the output of [test_benchmark.py](tests/test_benchmark.py).

-However, after profiling, it turns out the slow part of the code is simply emitting the events.
+After profiling, it turns out the slow part of the code is simply emitting the events.
 This can be optimized a zillion different ways and the majority of the slowdown is in the "extra smarts" for async code.
 That is, there is not much to do in this library.
 You can see this for yourself by running `tox` and inspecting `prof/combined.svg`.

 ### Atomic updates